fish-shell/fish-shell/doc_src/cmds/fish.rst

 **--install[=noconfirm]**
     When built as self-installable (via cargo), this will unpack fish's datafiles and place them in ~/.local/share/fish/install/.
     Using ``--install=noconfirm`` will skip the confirmation step.
+    Fish will also do this automatically when run interactively.

 **-l** or **--login**
     Act as if invoked as a login shell.